NSombekke/Logic-LLM/blogpost.md

 ## Reproducing the original results
 For the first stage of the Logic-LM framework, the *Problem Formulation*, a natural language problem is translated into symbolic language.
 The authors of Logic-LM employed three closed-source LLMs (ChatGPT, GPT-3.5, and GPT-4), whereas our extension involves the open-source LLM Llama-3.
-In an attempt to reproduce their results, we utilized the web version of ChatGPT (gpt-3.5-turbo) which is publicly accessible for manual query-based messaging (https://chat.openai.com/).
+In an attempt to reproduce their results, we utilized [the web version of ChatGPT](https://chat.openai.com/) (gpt-3.5-turbo) which is publicly accessible for manual query-based messaging.

 For this reproducibility experiment, we manually queried ChatGPT ten times for each symbolic language.
 The input consisted of the prompt, which includes instructions about the grammar of the symbolic language and in-context examples, and a new problem and question.
 After the *Problem Formulation* stage, the same setup as the original paper is used for the *Symbolic Reasoning* and *Result Interpretation* stages.